 St Chads Shrewsbury

 Cheshire’s county town of Chester is just under an hour’s drive north from Marchamley and is another historic town with Roman walls, a racecourse and plenty of shopping.
+Further north at Ellesmere Port just off the M53 is Cheshire Oaks Designer Outlet shopping centre for those designer labels at discount prices.

 The Old Canal Towpath which runs from Ditherington to Uffington is one of several wheelchair friendly footpaths in and around Shrewsbury.
 There is an all-ability trail at Haughmond Hill that winds through woodland.